jakosz/grl-proto/jobs/link-prediction/v3/README.md

 This is very similar to v2, changes include:
-* drop noise-contrastive estimation
+* noise-contrastive estimation is not used at all (i.e. only negative sampling)
-* fix number of nodes to 50
+* number of nodes is fixed to 50
-* for each run sample a different graph (using the same parameters)
+* a different graph is sampled for each run of the model (from parameters specified in the config)

 Example usage:
 ```bash